All

 Alison Raju - Via de la Plata: The Way

 of St James: Seville/Granada to Santiago.
+Published in 2010.
 This route is

 about 1000km, typically starting in Seville.
-This guide is the
+This guide includes

 other guides, terse, pocket size, very helpful, with a dose of